jon-finkel/lem-in/README.md

 ## Algorithm

-I use a custom-tailored Edmonds-Karp algorithm.
+I use a modified Edmonds-Karp algorithm.

 Starting with a breadth-first search, I find the shortest path, and then try to add other paths with successive bfs.
 If there is a collision between two paths, I calculate the optimal flow with the several combination availables and keep only the best combination.
 It's fast, efficient and elegant.